 The Siren Song of a Good Story - Homer style

-One of the most useful ways of thinking about a complete narrative is to realise that it’s not a conversation.
-(By the way, my scribbled note above is in Emily Wilson’s great recent translation of The Odyssey)
+One of the most useful ways of thinking about a complete narrative is to understand how it’s not a conversation.

 There’s another side of this, of course.
 And it’s where having this knowledge of story structure is so powerful.
-You can design your film or article to have holes in it.
+You can design your story to have holes in it.
 You can create gaps in the storytelling that force the audience to ask “what about....”?
-That’s propaganda - intentionally leaving holes in your story, which can force the audience to complete the picture in only one possible way.
-Or you could take that desire to fill those gaps in the story and send them to social media to discuss what’s missing, which is incredibly powerful when it’s in your control.
+That’s propaganda, forcing the audience to complete the narrative in only one possible way.
+Or you could take that desire to fill those gaps in the story and send them to social media to discuss what’s missing, and turn it back into a conversation, which is incredibly powerful when it’s in your control.